hajsf/mojo-docker/Readme.md

-The Docker file:
+## The Docker file:

-Sure, here's a line-by-line explanation of your Dockerfile:
+Here's a line-by-line explanation of your Dockerfile:

 ```Dockerfile
 # Use Ubuntu 24.04 as the base image